Key Points

-What is a Quality Target?
+What Is a Quality Target?

 A Quality Target refers to a qualitative or quantitative value assigned to a required operation in the manufacturing or service process that affects a product’s end conformance to customer specifications.
 This value represents the maximum allowable discrepancies per 1,000 opportunities.
-Quality targets are determined by either the customer or client.
+Quality targets are determined by either the customer or the client.
 Depending on the process, there are different kinds of quality target values customers will expect.
 The end goal is to have as little variation around these targets as possible.

 The most common quality targets are: (1) smaller is better, (2) larger is better, and (3) nominal is best.
 Specification limits can also help product designers understand where quality targets would fall in the product lifecycle.

-1. Smaller is Better
+1. Smaller Is Better

-If the quality target is a smaller is better type parameter, then it will generally just have one specification limit, the maximum.
+If the quality target is a smaller better type parameter, then it will generally just have one specification limit, the maximum.
 For example, consider how long a customer waits on hold to get a service request addressed.
 Ideally, the customer would like this to be as close to zero minutes as possible.
-Other examples include delay times, power consumption or product defects.
-The target in an achievable low value considered optimal by the client.
+Other examples include delay times, power consumption, or product defects.
+The target in an achievable low value is considered optimal by the client.

-2. Larger is Better
+2. Larger Is Better

 If the quality target is a larger is better type parameter, the specification limit will correspond to the minimum.
 A client will consider a product defective or unacceptable if it does not meet the target value.
-For example, if a fast food company promises speedy delivery, their target value would be 99.8% of deliveries made on time.
-Other examples include battery life of electronics and test scores.
+For example, if a fast food company promises speedy delivery, its target value would be 99.8% of deliveries made on time.
+Other examples include the battery life of electronics and test scores.
 Here, the target is an achievable high value considered optimal by the client.

-3. Nominal is Best
+3. Nominal Is Best

-If the quality target is a nominal is best type parameter, it will have both upper and lower specification limits.
+If the quality target is a nominal best-type parameter, it will have both upper and lower specification limits.
 The quality target sits between these two limits, or “the sweet spot.”
 Consider the example of a customer service call.
 An operator has to be sure to keep the call as short and productive as possible while still solving the issue at hand.
 The main quality target is an achievable value that would be considered optimal by most clients.

 3 Benefits of Quality Targets